-Setting up releases fully is a multi-step process, and is adaptable to your organization's needs.
+Setting up your application to send Sentry releases data fully is a multi-step process, and is adaptable to your organization's needs.

 You must have the environment configured in your SDK to use this feature.

-If you're using Release Automation, let Sentry know you’ve deployed by sending an additional request after creating a release:
+If you're not using one of our release automation options, let Sentry know you’ve deployed your release by sending an additional request after creating a release:

 sentry-cli releases --org ORGANIZATION_SLUG deploys VERSION new -e ENVIRONMENT

 Make sure you have a token properly configured.